 Pangalisang also gets its fair share of rubbish; basically it all depends on the wind and or the currents.
 Both islanders and resort staff clean the beaches daily.
 Of course the obvious way to deal with the rubbish problem is to teach the population of Manado that they shouldn't dump their rubbish in the rivers.
 All in all the beaches are pretty clean.

 The best time for a visit to Bunaken is in the dry season, from May up until October.
-In these months there is little rain and no storm.
-It can get quite hot though!
+In these months there is little rain, but it can get quite hot though!